 Jutting east from Hamilton and forming a natural divide between Lake Erie and Lake Ontario, the Niagara Peninsula is a legitimate tourist hot spot.
 Though many see only the falls and Clifton Hill on a day tour from Toronto, there is lots to explore here.
 Consider a several-day visit to fully experience the delights of the peninsula.

 Eastern Ontario encompasses the countryside east of Toronto as far as the Québec border.
 Within weekending distance of Toronto, Prince Edward County's fertile pastures support a long farming tradition and young wine industry.
 Travelers journeying on the busy Hwy 401 should detour through this scenic, culinary and historic realm.

 Descriptions of Ottawa read like an appealing dating profile: dynamic, gregarious, bilingual, likes kids and long walks on the river.
 In person, the attractive capital fits the bill.
-Canada's gargantuan Gothic Parliament buildings regally anchor the downtown core, an inspiring jumble of pulsing districts at the confluence of three rivers.
+Canada's gargantuan Gothic Parliament buildings regally anchor the downtown core, an inspiring jumble of pulsing districts around the Rideau Canal.

 A vast realm of blues and greens, Georgian Bay is a land of infinite dreaming.
 Summer breezes blow gently along sandy shores.
 Maples ignite in the fall and thick pines quiver at winter's frosty kiss.
 These ethereal landscapes inspired Canada's best-known painters and today the bay remains home to scores of thriving artistic communities.